Originally posted on CrowdfundInsider

 - Pros: The rates are typically much lower than an MCA.
 All things being equal, a company financing inventory through a marketplace lender will enjoy higher net margins.
 Online marketplace lenders also look at the borrower’s historical financial performance, not just the most recent 3-6 month period.
 This often allows borrowers with demonstrated seasonality in sales to have more funding made available than through a traditional bank with more stringent underwriting processes.
 Also, some lines of credit also offer an interest-only period which gives sellers additional time to sell their products.

 - Cons: It is more difficult to qualify for a marketplace loan or credit line than an MCA.
-Without a some planning, funds might not be available as quickly as you need.
+Without some planning, funds might not be available as quickly as you need.

 - Tip: To maximize margin during heavy selling seasons, plan in advance and secure a line of credit or term loan 90 days before you need to purchase inventory for your peak.